Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 6/2/22

 Jonathan Shavit:
-- added a boolean check that prevents you from leaving the current room if it still has enemies
+- Added a boolean check that prevents you from leaving the current room if it still has enemies